BYUHPC/sci-comp-course/README.md

 `WaveOrthotope`s should be `AbstractArray`s that are basically just `u`--the tuple thing is goofy.
 I think...

 The MPI example code should maybe be converted to use [MPL](https://github.com/rabauke/mpl) instead.
+DONE; need to modify readings and assignments.

 The MPI reading doesn't have enough information on communications--e.g. `MPI_{I,}{Send,Recv,Sendrecv}`